 Illinois has some very strict laws, rules, and regulations involving DUI’s.
-I frequently receive questions from clients asking about whether they should or should not take a breathalyzer when they are requested to by a police officer.
+I frequently get questions from clients asking about whether they should or should not take a breathalyzer when they are requested to by a police officer.
 There is no simple yes or no answer to that question.
 Whether someone who has been stopped for a DUI should submit to a breathalyzer test or not is a very complicated question that depends on each case and the specific facts surrounding each case.
 All I can do is explain what the legal consequences of a refusal to submit to a breathalyzer test would be and what could happen if you take a breathalyzer test and you fail that test.

 Let’s talk about what a breathalyzer test is.
 The only way to test how much alcohol is in somebody’s blood is with a blood test.
 A breathalyzer test measures the amount of alcohol in your breath.
 That reading gives a very accurate estimate of how much alcohol is in your blood.
 A breathalyzer test is performed by blowing into a machine which registers a reading.
 The results from that machine have been accepted in court as reliable and admissible evidence in DUI cases throughout Illinois.